m7mdharoun/evolera.org/README.md

 * Improve the design and functionality of shop system;
 * Add social box on right sidebar of TIBIACOM layout.
 * Update the experience table with new levels.
+* More Secure than other Versions.
+* Test and Update every month

+# To Setup Gesior

+* you will need a Tibia 8.60 server data + MYSQL ( Xampp ) and TFS version must be suitable for your gesior.
+* You can see it here otland.net